binance/binance-spot-api-docs/rest-api.md

 Note that the signature is different in example 3.
 There is no & between "GTC" and "quantity=1".

 ### RSA Keys

-* This will be a step by step process how to create the signature payload to send a valid signed payload.
+This will be a step by step process how to create the signature payload to send a valid signed payload.

-* We support `PKCS#8` currently.
+We support `PKCS#8` currently.

-* To get your API key, you need to upload your RSA Public Key to your account and a corresponding API key will be provided for you.
+To get your API key, you need to upload your RSA Public Key to your account and a corresponding API key will be provided for you.

-* For this example, the private key will be referenced as `test-prv-key.pem`
+For this example, the private key will be referenced as `./test-prv-key.pem`

 Key | Value
 ------------ | ------------